Staff & Board

 Board of Directors

-Jim Graupmann, Treasurer
+Jim Graupmann, President

 In his capacity as a captain for Atlas Airlines, Jim flies freight and passengers around the world.
 When home in Talkeetna, Jim has been an involved community member by grooming ski trails, maintaining hockey rinks, and has been the catalyst and inspiration for the creation of folk art programs held at NSI.